 Drunk Driving Cases in the 40th District Court

-1st offense drinking and driving: For most first time drinking and drivingoffenders, jail is not likely absent some other aggravating circumstances in the 40thDistrict Court.
-A person without any prior drinking and driving offenses can expect to get an OWI reduced to ‘operating while impaired’.
+1st offense drinking and driving: A person without any prior DUI/OWI offenses can expect to get through the court process by getting a plea deal to a reduced charge, with no jail and no loss of license.
+In practice, the majority of first time arrests for OWI (.08 to .16) can be negotiated to a reduced to ‘operating while impaired’.
 It is extremely difficult and rare, but not impossible, to get a drinking and driving offense reduced to a non-criminal offense.
 In addition to probation, a person convicted for a first drinking and driving offense (operating while impaired) is looking at:

 - Probation for 1 year or less

 - Fines and costs approximately $1,200.00